agravier/agravier.github.io/etc/notes/ci1-coursera/notes01.md

 #### The Sharpe ratio
 [(watch section)](https://class.coursera.org/compinvesting1-003/lecture/view?lecture_id=11)

-Ubiquitous measure of asset performance, meant to tell us how well an assets perform given an amount of risk taken.
+Ubiquitous measure of asset performance, meant to tell us how well an asset perform given an amount of risk taken.
 A higher Sharpe ratio is better: for two assets with the same return, the one with a higher Sharpe ratio would give more return for the same risk.

 It was invented to differentiate which portfolio is better in cases of similar return performance.